K4U51/GForceSuite/README.md

 #############
 UI INTEGRATION

-Perfect 👌 — this next step gives you LVGL starter UI code for your two primary apps:
+This next step gives you LVGL starter UI code for your two primary apps:
 	•	Dot Telemetry → a live X/Y plot of acceleration points
 	•	Friction Circle → a circular visualization of G-force magnitude and direction